Donor due diligence:

 1. Expand your sources of information

 A common mistake is assuming that basic search engines are comprehensive enough for the research stages of due diligence.
-These can actually be counterproductive.
+These can be counterproductive.
 Due to these engines prioritising SERP and SEO reach, their results can’t always be relied upon.
 Even with a wide array of search results pages to go through, many still recommend stopping research anywhere between pages two and ten of Google.
 The fact that non-indexed content is entirely irretrievable through these kinds of searches adds to a limited scope that can enable bad actors to hide misdeeds online.
 This is worsened by increasingly sophisticated ad and listing processes that complicate online research attempts even further.

 To overcome these setbacks, due diligence best practices require the full consideration of all publicly available online sources.
 Automated tools make this possible by allowing organisations to immediately and effortlessly scour millions of online data sources.
 This increases the likelihood of far-reaching due diligence insights and true donor understanding.